 - In a large pot (6 qt) over medium to medium-high heat, add onions and canola oil.
 Saute onions until they are translucent, but not browned.
 Add more oil when necessary to keep them slick in the process.
 When the onions have finished cooking, turn down heat to low, add paprika to mixture and stir to mix well.

-- Season each side of the pork slices generously with salt and pepper.
+- While the onions are cooking, season each side of the pork slices generously with salt and pepper.
 Dredge the slices in flour on each side.

 - In a frying pan over medium-high to high heat, heat about an inch of canola or vegetable oil.
 Fry each slice of pork until just barely golden brown around the edges, about 1-2 minutes, flipping halfway through.
 If they are thin enough, this will be enough to cook them fully.
 Lay them between sheets of paper towel on a plate to catch excess oil.